 This is what is happening, and this is why the GOP is dead as a national party.
 It’s splitting up.
 The “Trump Party” is bigger, it consists of about 2/3rds of GOP base voters.
 Traditional conservatives/non Trumpers make up about 1/3rd.
 Neither side can win nationally. https://t.co/8sVj2ftdwa— Joe Walsh (@WalshFreedom) December 12, 2020

 Here’s my response to Walsh’s tweet.
 First, one of the top goals is for Trump wing to not win, and, equally important, to lose big.
 This will protect the country.
 As Steve Schmidt, the long-time Republican consultant recently said, the pro-democratic party always have to win, while an authoritarian party just has to win once.
-Preventing the latter should be the top goal for the conservative rebelling against their party–rebel and split the votes up.
-They should also hope the Trumpists lose big, because this will be force future conservatives to give up on the Trump approach.
+Preventing the latter should be the top goal for the conservatives rebelling against their party–rebel and split the votes up.
+They should also hope the Trumpists lose big, because this will force future conservatives to give up on the Trump approach.

 Third, by vigorously attacking Trumpism, they can jettison all the baggage that hampered the GOP–racism and nativism, to name two.
 This creates the opening to welcome Americans of color, of other religions and sexual orientation.
 In short, they can create a brand that will appeal to all Americans.